Celts to the Creche: Day 2

 Bede eloquently extolled the virtues of women who were virgins in spite of marriage.
 Since he never mentioned Hilda’s virginity, it is quite likely as a royal princess that she was married to another royal, and was possibly not only a queen, but also a mother who in her late 20’s or early 30’s was either widowed or divorced.

 After Aidan saw her great ability to lead a small monastery, a year later, about 649, he persuaded her to become the second Abbess of Hartlepool (also called Hereteu or Hart’s Island), a double monastery on a headland at the mouth of the Tees estuary.
-Hilda succeeded St. Hieu, the founding Abbess of Hartlepool who had recently retired to Tadcaster.
+Hilda succeeded Abbess Hieu, the founding Abbess of Hartlepool who had recently retired to Tadcaster.

 In 657, King Oswiu gave Hilda ten hides of land (about 1,200 acres) called Streanaesalch to build a double monastery and to raise his infant daughter, princess Æfflæd there.
 Later this monastery became known by the Viking name of Whitby.